radleylewis/blog/src/about.md

 ### Tech I Use

-**Operating System:** For anything business my go to OS is _[Fedora with KDE](https://getfedora.org/)_, for other stuff it's _[Arch linux](https://archlinux.org/)_.
+**Operating System:** For anything business my go to OS is _[Fedora](https://getfedora.org/)_, for other stuff it's _[Arch linux](https://archlinux.org/)_.

 **Languages:** I consider myself language agnostic and always open to learning new technologies.
 I am most proficient in TypeScript, Python and am currently learning Go.
 I have some experience with C and Bash/POSIX shell scripting.

 **Frameworks:** This website is built with _[ssg6](https://romanzolotarev.com/ssg.html)_ by Roman Zolotarev.
-For the front-end I tend towards Vue.js, although I have built applications with React.js.
+For the front-end I tend towards Vue.js, although I have built applications with React.js and mobile applications with React.Native.
 On the backend I have experience with Express.js, Koa.js, Flask and Django.

 **Cloud:** I mostly use AWS for my business ventures.
 Still trying out providers for my personal projects.